talek/blog/_posts/2014-07-25-keep-sys-clean.md

 view to the application user.
 They said that granting rights on ``X$`` is not an option, which is correct.
 However, is it an option to mess up the dictionary?

-Why it is a bad idea to mess up the dictionary?
+Why It Is a Bad Idea To Mess Up The Dictionary?
 -----------------------------------------------

 Good question, let's see: